RWGPS TRAINING

 This is a Map/YOYO (You’re On Your Own) ride.
 There are no designated ride leaders.
 The routes are not marked and there is no SAG support.
 It is strongly recommended that you print your own cue sheets or download routes using the RWGPS Event link below.
 Riders are encouraged to ride with a partner and carry a cell phone.

-RWGPS Event Link: tbd
+RWGPS Event Link: Stout Memorial Event

 Participants should sign in at the Elevator prior to riding.
 Riders should also check back in when they are finished riding and to record their mileage for the day and indicate they are no longer on the road.